jhpyle/docassemble/demo.md

   text of 'css' is added to the <head>.

   Note that you can use Mako templates in each of these declarations.
-  The function url_of, which is available in docassemble.base.util and docassemble.base.legal, will give you a URL to a file in a given package.
 ---
 question: |
   Why do you think you deserve to win this case?